Ideology of the Chinese Communist Party: Socialist patriotism

 Socialist patriotism is a concept invented by Vladimir Lenin, the informal leader of the Russian Bolshevik Party.
 It commits people to a non-nationalistic form of devotion to one's country.
 According to the standard Soviet definition, it means "boundless love for the socialist homeland, a commitment to the revolutionary transformation of society [and] the cause of communism".
 To ensure that socialist patriotism did not evolve into a form of nationalism (criticized as a bourgeois ideology), the people had to be committed to proletarian internationalism.
 The CCP, shortly after seizing power, defined three levels of socialist patriotism.
 "At the first level, individuals should subordinate their personal interests to the interests of the state.
 At the second level, individuals should subordinate their personal destiny to the destiny of our socialist system.
 At the third level, individuals should subordinate their personal future to the future of our communist cause."
 Mao's nationalism was not inclusivist, and people from certain classes were deemed unpatriotic from the outset.
 Chinese nationalism under Mao was defined as "anti-imperialist" and "anti-feudal" in principle.
 He considered nationalism of secondary importance to his main aim, further expanding the reach of the world revolution.
+Mao said "The Chinese Communists are internationalists; they advocate a world movement of great harmony.
+But at the same time, they are patriots who defend their motherland" and added "This patriotism and internationalism do not conflict, because only with China's independence and liberation can it be possible to participate in the world movement of great harmony."